 The list below is optional work to sharpen skills and follow interests during the summer months.
 See websites for full details.
 Note: Grove is not endorsing any particular summer programs, but wants to present as many opportunities as possible (because people do ask!).
 If you know of an opportunity for students that should be included, please let us know by emailing: communications@thegroveschool.org.

-- University of Redlands Tennis Camp is a tennis camp at the University of Redlands this summer between July 11-15.
-Cost is $325 for half day sessions and $525 for full day.
+- University of Redlands Nike Tennis Camp is a tennis camp at the University of Redlands this summer during one week sessions: June 12-16 or June 26-30.
+Cost is $295 for half day sessions and $565 for full day.

-- Varsity Tutoring Free Summer Camps has free week-long courses for math, science, art, writing, reading, Spanish, programming, fine arts, and more.
-Classes are geared for age groups and include high school.
+- Varsity Tutoring Free Summer Camps has free courses for math, science, art, writing, reading, Spanish, programming, fine arts, and more.
+Classes are geared for specific age groups and include high school specific study.
 See website for details and availability.

 - EdX is an online learning platform that includes courses taught by university staff and geared for high school students in a wide variety topics, and with the aim of college readiness.